-Radalytica brings modularity of high-resolution imaging methods, online and real time inspection, total freedom of viewing angles, easy programming and intuitive manual handling using 3D Mouse Move.
-Radalytica can be integrated into production lines, portable system or stand-alone flexible lab systems.
+Radalytica brings modularity of high-resolution imaging methods, online and real-time inspection, total freedom of viewing angles, easy programming, and intuitive manual handling using 3D Mouse Move.
+Radalytica can be integrated into production lines, portable system,s or stand-alone flexible lab systems.

 The system can inspect advanced composite materials with complex curvatures using air-coupled ultrasound probes and/or X-rays.
-It has a wide range of applications in aerospace, automotive, healthcare, laboratories and many other industries, all at micrometric level in 2D or even 3D image.
+It has a wide range of applications in aerospace, automotive, healthcare, laboratories, and many other industries, all at a micrometric level in 2D or even 3D imaging.

-The major advantages of the X-rax scanner based on a pair of robotic arms are:
+The major advantages of the x-ray scanner based on a pair of robotic arms are:

-Radalytica uses a new generation of X-ray imaging detectors, which provide unprecedented image quality that helps identifying impurities in materials and products, bubbles, cracks, foreign objects or misalignments.
-In classical X-ray imaging systems, both the X-ray tube and detectors are fixed or move only in a limited range of directions (left, right, up and down).
+Radalytica uses a new generation of X-ray imaging detectors, which provide unprecedented image quality that helps identify impurities in materials and products, bubbles, cracks, foreign objects, or misalignments.
+In classical X-ray imaging systems, both the X-ray tube and detectors are fixed or move only in a limited range or direction (left, right, up, and down).
 Hence, it is not easy, or even possible, to inspect selected areas of larger structures, especially when they have complex shapes.
 Contrary to the classical X-ray imaging setups, Radalytica gives nearly absolute flexibility of viewing angles and makes the X-ray inspection as easy as visual control.

 We’ve designed algorithms and tools to accurately calibrate robotic arms geometrically to achieve high-resolution CT reconstructions.

-Radalytica is the first company to prove X-Ray and Ultrasound are complementary methods for NDT.
-Radalytica supports an air-coupled ultrasound to inspect advanced composite materials, such as aircraft fuselage, wings, propeller blades or even objects made from polymers, wood or metal.
-The air-coupled untrasound allows Radalytica to detect inhomogenity, internal discontinuities or a surface damage to the material.
+Radalytica is the first company to prove x-ray and ultrasound are complementary methods for NDT.
+Radalytica supports an air-coupled ultrasound to inspect advanced composite materials, such as aircraft fuselage, wings, propeller blades, or even objects made from polymers, wood, or metal.
+The air-coupled ultrasound allows Radalytica to detect inhomogeneity, internal discontinuities, or surface damage to the material.
 In contrast to conventional testing, no liquid coupling and no direct contact with the test object is required.
-Many components cannot be wetted with liquid coupling due to material or production-dependent properties, because they would otherwise swell, peel, corrode or otherwise be destroyed.
-Existing systems with liquid coupling (e.g. squirter or immersion technology test systems) also require complicated water supply and drainage as well as lengthy and costly drying processes.
+Many components cannot be wetted with liquid coupling due to material or production-dependent properties, because they would otherwise swell, peel, corrode, or otherwise be destroyed.
+Existing systems with liquid coupling (e.g. squirter or immersion technology test systems) also require a complicated water supply and drainage as well as lengthy and costly drying processes.
 This technology takes the effectiveness and quality of non-destructive testing to the highest possible level.